blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 ping s.top
 ```

-sucessful if you see output as below
+successful if you see output as below

 ```bash
 PING s.top (256.543.234.764) 56(84) bytes of data.